ethduke/pump_fun_python/README.md

 # PumpFun Python

-Trade on pump.fun with smart strategy detection. **UnifiedPumpFun automatically figures out if a token is still in bonding curve or has graduated to PumpSwap DEX** - no need to check manually.
+PumpFun Python automatically detects if a token uses a bonding curve or PumpSwap DEX, and executes buy/sell operations using the correct method.

 ## Usage